vitorbeltrao/drowsiness_detection/README.md

 * `components/`: Directory containing the modularized components for the project.
 The files listed here are more or less in the order they are called.

+    * `01_collect_data`: Folder containing all files needed to use the component with mlflow.
         * `collect_data.py`: Python module to collect images coming from your own webcam.
+        * `conda.yaml`: File that guides the installation of the necessary packages for the component to run.
+        * `MLproject`: File that guides how the component runs and its parameters.

+    * `02_train_data`: Folder containing all files needed to use the component with mlflow.
         * `train_data.py`: Python module to train your custom model using the own images you collected.
+        * `conda.yaml`: File that guides the installation of the necessary packages for the component to run.
+        * `MLproject`: File that guides how the component runs and its parameters.

+    * `03_test_data`: Folder containing all files needed to use the component with mlflow.
-    * `make_inferences.py`: Python module to make inferences by a photo or video (real time).
+        * `test_data.py`: Python module that makes inferences on test data.
-    * `conda.yaml` and `MLproject` files: Mlflow scripts to manage all components above, respectively.
+        * `conda.yaml`: File that guides the installation of the necessary packages for the component to run.
+        * `MLproject`: File that guides how the component runs and its parameters.

+    * `04_deployment`: Folder containing all files needed to use the component with mlflow.
+        * `deployment.py`: Python module that takes the best trained and tested module and moves it to a local folder to avoid latencies.
+        * `conda.yaml`: File that guides the installation of the necessary packages for the component to run.
+        * `MLproject`: File that guides how the component runs and its parameters.

 * `conda.yaml`: File that contains all the libraries and their respective versions so that the system works perfectly.

 * `environment.yaml`: This file is for creating a virtual conda environment.
 It contains all the necessary libraries and their respective versions to be created in this virtual environment.